BrandanKeen/WxManBran/_storms/2024-hurricane-milton.md

 <br />

 #### _Source_
-The information above is sourced from the National Hurricane Center's Tropical Cyclone Report.
-You can view the full document <a href="https://www.nhc.noaa.gov/data/tcr/AL142024_Milton.pdf" target="_blank" rel="noopener noreferrer">here</a>.
+<em>The information above is sourced from the National Hurricane Center's Tropical Cyclone Report.
+You can view the full document <a href="https://www.nhc.noaa.gov/data/tcr/AL142024_Milton.pdf" target="_blank" rel="noopener noreferrer">here</a>.</em>

 <br />